VijayPranav-svg/SoftNexix-Intenship-Repository/README.md

 # SoftNexix-Intenship-Repository
 All The Codes and  Scripts Regarding the Internship are placed in this repository
+##  Overview
+This repository contains all the tasks and projects completed during my Data Science internship.
+Each task demonstrates different aspects of data science including data analysis, machine learning, visualization, and statistical modeling.

 Note on LinkedIn Posts
 I am truly grateful for the opportunity to be part of this internship program.
 Unfortunately, due to some personal circumstances, I am unable to create LinkedIn posts for each task.
 I have, however, made sure that all my work and progress are documented within this repository/submission.
 Thank you for your kind understanding and support.